Janikaka/Experiment-server/README.md

 - Push to GitHub and to this projects master branch.
 The rest will be automatic

 In case the database schema has changed
-- `initialize_Experiment-server_db production.ini DATABASE_URL`.
+- `initialize_Experiment-server_db production.ini sqlalchemy.url=DATABASE_URL`.
 This will establish new via `/experiment_server/scripts/initializedb.py`.
 Remember to first clean the production database or it will not make modifications to it.

 ###Work flow